BrianKvin/airbnb-clone-project/README.md

 - A user can own many properties
 - A booking is linked to one property and one user
 - A review belongs to a user and a property

+### 4. Feature Breakdown (Mandatory)

+**Objective:** Identify and describe the main features of the application.

+#### ✨ Feature Breakdown

+- **User Management:** Users can register, log in, and manage their profiles.
+- **Property Listings:** Property owners can create, update, and delete listings with descriptions and images.
+- **Search and Booking:** Users can search properties by location and date, and make bookings.
+- **Review System:** Users can leave reviews and ratings for properties they've booked.
+- **Payment Integration:** Secure payment flow for booking confirmations using third-party payment gateways.